dylanlindgren/docker-phpfpm/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then you can start/stop/restart the container with the regular Systemd commands e.g. `systemctl start docker-phpfpm.service`.
+Then you can start/stop/restart the container with the regular Systemd commands e.g. `systemctl start php-fpm.service`.

-To automatically start the container when you restart enable the unit file with the command `systemctl enable docker-phpfpm.service`.
+To automatically start the container when you restart enable the unit file with the command `systemctl enable php-fpm.service`.

-Something to note is that this service will be depended on by the `docker-nginx.service` setup with [dylanlindgren/docker-nginx](https://github.com/dylanlindgren/docker-nginx).
+Something to note is that this service will be depended on by the `nginx.service` setup with [dylanlindgren/docker-nginx](https://github.com/dylanlindgren/docker-nginx).

 ## Acknowledgements
 The below two blog posts were very useful in the creation of both of these projects.